tadeaspetak/santa/README.md

 1. The first and the last pages are empty so that if you open / print this file, you won't see anything by mistake.
 2. All other pages have the gift-giver (=email recipient) at the top half of the page and the message (subject + body) at the bottom half.
 That way, you can always e.g. fold the pages in such a way that you won't see anything.

+See the [printed PDF for the example data](https://github.com/tadeaspetak/santa/blob/main/data.example.pdf).
 If you're only interested in generating such a PDF, run `send  -p -d` (more details on the `-d` flag below).

 ### Debugging & testing